gfra54/MaintenancePassword/README.md

 This addon will add a maintenance page preventing acces to your website.
 You can sen set up a password to let "friends & family" people to cces the site.
 This is a great way to demo a site or remotely test new website before launch.
 While the maintenance page is active, you can still have access to the site's control panel.

+Super user that are currently logged-in to the control panel won't encounter the maintenance screen.

 ## Getting started